KatherineRR/python-whois/README.md

 To run the project:

-- Open /app/get_whois_data.py and modify the lines 49,50,56,58 with your source and destination emails, smtp server and port of your source email and password
+- Open /app/.env and modify it by adding your api key, source email and password, destination emails, smtp server and port
 - Open /app/domains.yml and add your domains
 - From the command line open the directory of your project
 ```